 - Is it simple to use?
 The tool should be intuitive so team members can start using it with little or no training.

 - Is it secure?
 If you’ll be using the tool to communicate confidential information, ensure that it complies with industry standards for data security, like using Transport Layer Security (TLS) encryption to transfer data.
-If you deal with healthcare information, you may also need to confirm the platform supports HIPAA compliance.
+If you deal with healthcare information, you may also need to confirm the platform supports HIPAA compliance features.

 6 internal communication tools your team should be using